 - Choose whether to keep it private or share with your workspace

 Open the Prompt Library from Composer to see all your saved prompts.
-Click any prompt to insert it.
+Click any prompt to insert it into the chat along with any attached files.

 Using with playbooks